 |

 This page lists some of these remaining Reichs Eagles - a notation of "unconfirmed" means I have not seen the eagle myself, or a recent photo of it.
-This list shows only those architectural eagles made of stone or metal - not painted examples (there are many of these remaining, especially inside bunkers of the Westwall and air raid bunkers).
+This list shows mainly those architectural eagles made of stone, metal, or bricks - not every painted example (there are many of these remaining, especially inside bunkers of the Westwall and air raid bunkers).
 This listing is far from complete - anyone with info or photos of additional Nazi Eagles that can still be seen today, or who can confirm those in the list below, is invited to contact the author at: walden01(at)comcast.net.
 This page also contains a section featuring Gerald Stephenson's photos from the mid-1970s.
 Many of the Reichs Eagles photographed by Gerald no longer exist today, making this section an important historical document.
 Click here to visit this section.
 This section of the page shows swastikas and other Nazi symbols that still exist on buildings and other structures.

 -- At the entrance to the former

-Ritter-Von-Möhl Kaserne (U.S. Army Pond Barracks) - This Eagle used to be on
+Ritter-Von-Möhl Kaserne (later U.S. Army Pond Barracks) - This Eagle used to be on

-the side of the gate building, but was removed and installed as a monument (see
+the side of the gate building, but was removed when the building was demolished, Attendorn

 -- Eagle over the entrance to the